 The annual fee for the DBS Altitude cards is $192.60, though the fee is waived for the first year and at renewal if you spent at least $25,000 on the card in the last membership year.

 If you don’t meet the spend threshold in your membership year however, and therefore have to pay the annual fee, you’ll also receive a 10,000 miles bonus on renewal (i.e. paying 1.93 cents per mile), which is reasonable.
 You can also voluntarily pay the annual fee, even if you spend over $25,000 in a membership year, and receive the 10,000 miles bonus.

 Effectively the annual recurring bonus is 10,000 miles, provided you are either required to pay the annual fee, or choose to pay it voluntarily, however this is not available when first issued the card.
 As mentioned above, it’s the equivalent of ‘buying’ the miles for 1.93 cents each.

-As we value KrisFlyer miles at 2 cents each, those 10,000 miles are worth at least $200 against future redemptions, so the card effectively pays for itself, even if you don’t use it much.
+As we value KrisFlyer miles at 1.9 cents each, those 10,000 miles are worth at least $190 against future redemptions, so the card comes close to paying for itself, even if you don’t use it much.
 Having said that, we would prefer not to ‘buy’ miles at this rate.